HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 ---
-title: A Practical Haskell Retrospective: Using Parsec REST and Pandoc to Scrape Jira
+title: "A Practical Haskell Retrospective: Using Parsec REST and Pandoc to Scrape Jira"
 author: Handré Stolp
 date: May 12, 2014
 slideLevel: 2
-incremental: False
+incremental: false
 ---

 Introduction